XilinJia/Podcini/README.md

 ### Podcast/Episode

 * New share notes menu option on various episode views
+* Every feed can be associated with a queue allowing downloaded media to be added to the queue
 * FeedInfo view offers a link for direct search of feeds related to author
 * FeedInfo view has button showing number of episodes to open the FeedEpisodes view
 * FeedInfo view has feed setting in the header